VizitiuVitalie/express-postgres/README.md

 ├── controllers/
 │   └── account.controller.js       // Retrieves data on request + error handling.
 │   └── auth.controller.js          // Only methods related to authentication (register, login, logout).
-├── jwt/
-│   └── jwt.js                      // Functions for generating access and refresh tokens.
 ├── middlewares/
 │   └── auth.middlewares.js         // Middleware for authenticating requests by checking the presence and validity of JWT tokens in HTTP request headers.
 ├── models/